-The course discusses managerial decision-making, cognition, and biases from an operations point of view, i.e. not only decision-making in high-level management teams are considered but also decision-making on the shop floor.
-The effects of behavioural factors on organisational value creation processes are in the centre of interest.
+The course discusses managerial decision-making, cognition, and biases from an operations point of view, i.e., not only is decision-making in high-level management teams considered, but also decision-making on the shop floor.
+The effects of behavioural factors on organisational value-creation processes are at the centre of interest.
 Experiments on the topic are presented.
 Students learn about simple experiments to investigate dynamic decision-making.